xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 6.1.1 The current infrastructure uses an abstract class, `core/ui/CopyCutAction.java extends org.eclipse.jface.action.Action`.
-To define the behavior of the move operation, this interface shall be modified to allow the cut/paste operation to be done a single transaction as opposed to 2 separate transactions.
+To define the behavior of the move operation, this interface shall be modified to allow the cut/paste operation to be done in a single transaction as opposed to 2 separate transactions.
 This new transaction shall be started and ended within `PasteAction.java::run()`.